StephenCataldo/comment-better/README.md

 It should be working!

-### OMG So much code.
+### Developers: Code and Function overview

+/dev and
+/build
-Before starting, note that /dev and /build are output directories, created by npm commandsr; don't use them as source files.
+are the output directories,
+created by npm commands; don't use them as source files.

+Injection scripts go in
+/chrome
+The comment better button is all there, as well as the part of the bullhorn that reads your browser searching for keywords to provide advice on topics.
-/chrome creates the injected script: the comment better button is nothing else so far.  chrome/README_key-files.txt has the key files, start there!
+The CBB (all of it) and the Bullhorn's injection script start at chrome/extension/inject.js chrome/README_key-files.txt has the key files for the CBB, start there!

-/chrome also contains code to create a version of this that can operate on a website, right now Drupal sites, injecting the button into your own blog.
 /app creates the app, which lives on its own - not injected into the web pages.
   Much of the bullhorn project lives there: when you click the bullhorn, it opens this app.

-An injected script (so, in /chrome) prepares the script.
+Some websites might provide the CBB to their users, rather than having it injected via a chrome extension.
+That code is also in /chrome also contains code to create a version of this that can operate on a website, right now Drupal sites, injecting the button into your own blog.